jakeberg/resume/tech_lead_assessment.md

 **SRE Responsibilities & IMS**

-- Pushed refactor of one IMS application that was similar to another.
+- Pushed refactor of Contentful IMS application so that the architechure matched the Heroku IMS.
 Refactored the application over a very short timeframe and allowed for seamless updates to be integrated that were previously time-consuming due to poor architecture.
+Was able to process many more messages with SQS instead of Step Functions, and enabled roll back functionality.
+Separated scanners and loaders of resource collection system to enable separation of resposibility.

 **eCTS**

 - Redesigned legacy systems into microservices for improved modularity and maintainability.
-Utilized Lambdas and shared code to share data between microservices.
+Previous system was hard coupled to an oracle DB and written in Java.
+Utilized Lambdas and shared code to share data between microservices to replace the functionality of the existing application.
 - Built a serverless architecture API that was agnostic to the original system and schema so that data could be consumed across the enterprise.
-Used transformer classes to translate inconsistent data in a legacy database that was still required.
+Used transformer classes(Adapter Pattern) to translate inconsistent data in a legacy database that was still required.

 **Data Marketplace**

 - The project required agile, flexible UI development.
-I worked directly with product owners and UX to rapidly iterate on prototypes that aligned with evolving business goals.
+Worked directly with product owners and UX to rapidly iterate on prototypes that aligned with evolving business goals.

 ---